naemazam/Simple-Canteen-Management-System/README.md

 # Simple-Canteen-Management-System

 Features:
-This project is a program to store data of employees and sales as well as order.
-The owner can add the employee and update the employee details.
+This project is a program to store data of employees and sales as well as order. [oN WORKING] The owner can add the employee and update the employee details.
 Similarly, the employee manages the sales and order.
 Developed using C++ language.